 Angeline

 James Beard award-winning chef Michael Symon is the force behind Angeline at the Borgata.
 Everything here is drawn from the chef’s past.
-The restaurant is named after his mother and its signature dish—Mom’s lasagna, appropriately enough—uses her recipe.
+The restaurant is named after his mother, and its signature dish—Mom’s lasagna, appropriately enough—uses her recipe.

 From salumi and antipasti to handmade pastas, the menu is full of classic Italian dishes that hit the right notes.
 There are approachable meals like spaghetti and meatballs alongside regional dishes like ziti Norma, plus a selection of grilled meats and fish.
 There are also ample gluten-free, vegetarian, and vegan options.
+Do yourself a favor and get the garlic bread.

 Cafe 2825